William Saroyan: Personal life

+Death

 Saroyan died in Fresno, of prostate cancer at the age of 72.
-Half of his ashes were buried in California, and the remainder in Armenia at the Komitas Pantheon near fellow artists such as composer Aram Khachaturian, painter Martiros Saryan, and film director Sergei Parajanov.
+Half of his ashes were buried in Ararat Cemetery in Fresno, California, and the remainder in Armenia at the Komitas Pantheon near fellow artists such as composer Aram Khachaturian, painter Martiros Saryan, and film director Sergei Parajanov.

 Commemoration

-In 2008 a monument was erected in honor of Saroyan in Mashtots Avenue in Yerevan (sculptor David Yerevantsi, architects Ruben Asratyan and Levon Igityan).
+In 2008, a monument was erected in honor of Saroyan in Mashtots Avenue in Yerevan (sculptor David Yerevantsi, architects Ruben Asratyan and Levon Igityan).

-In 2014 the city council of Bitlis approved the renaming of five streets in the historical part of the city in Southeast Turkey.
+In 2014, the city council of Bitlis approved the renaming of five streets in the historical part of the city in Southeast Turkey.
 One of the 5 streets was renamed to “William Saroyan Street”.

 In 2015 several libraries were opened in honor of William Saroyan in the city of Bitlis, Turkey.

 On August 31, 2018, the William Saroyan House Museum was opened in the house where Saroyan lived for the last 17 years of his life, in the city of Fresno, the USA.
 The house presents photographs from different periods of his life, drawings, and covers of his books.
 The museum has a separate room which features a hologram of the writer.

-In 1991 the USA and the USSR (series "Joint issue of USSR and USA.
+In 1991, the USA and the USSR (series "Joint issue of USSR and USA.
 William Saroyan") issued stamps depicting William Saroyan.

 The Central Bank of Armenia issued a 10,000 Dram coin (100th Birth anniversary of novelist William Saroyan) in 2008 and a 5,000 Dram banknote in 2018.

 In October 1988, a small alley in San Francisco across from City Lights Bookstore named Adler Place, was renamed William Saroyan Place in Saroyan's honor.
 Championed by City Lights owner Lawrence Ferlinghetti, the naming (along with the renaming of its twin alley across the street to "Jack Kerouac Alley") was commemorated with a gala.

+In Los Angeles, there are a series of stairs in the Hollywoodland neighborhood, one of which is named the Saroyan Stairs.
+Saroyan used to live in the nearby Villa Carlotta.

 Awards

-In 1940 William Saroyan was awarded the Pulitzer Prize for his play The Time of Your Life, but he refused the award.
+In 1940, William Saroyan was awarded the Pulitzer Prize for his play The Time of Your Life, but he refused the award.

-In 1943 William Saroyan received the Academy Award for his screenplay for The Human Comedy, a screenplay he adapted into a novel that was published just prior to the release of the film.
+In 1943, William Saroyan received the Academy Award for his screenplay for The Human Comedy, a screenplay he adapted into a novel that was published just prior to the release of the film.

 The 2013 Parajanov-Vartanov Institute Award posthumously honored Saroyan for the play The Time of Your Life and the novel Human Comedy.
 It was presented to his granddaughter by Academy Award-winning Hollywood actor Jon Voight.